 Where ice becomes art

-Once there was Torne River.
+It started with the Torne River.
 Then came ICEBAR.
-We took the story, the ice, and the idea.
+We took the story, the ice, the idea.
 We gave it a new shape.
 Always rooted in where it began.
 Beautiful.
 Raw.
 Iconic.

 Born from a river, ICEBAR BY ICEHOTEL is more than a place.
 It is nature transformed into art.
 A frozen gallery where people come together.
 Everything is built with intention.
 This is not a moment to simply pass through.